 Art History Minor

-The course minor in art history will consist of 5 credits in art history: Four of the 5 credits must be taken at Swarthmore.
-Studio art majors can complete an art history minor with the completion of 4 art history credits in addition to those required by their studio art major.
+The course minor in art history will consist of 5 credits in art history: four of the 5 credits must be taken at Swarthmore.
+Art Majors can complete an art history minor with the completion of 4 art history credits in addition to those required by their studio art major.

 Art Department Majors and the 20-Course Rule